Nissan Institute of Japanese Studies

 On-site designated parking for Blue Badge holders No

-Public designated parking for Blue Badge holders within 200m Yes
+Public designated parking for Blue Badge holders within 200m Yes - Winchester Road

 Main entrance Stepped.
 Powered door

-Alternative entrance Yes.
+Alternative entrance Rear entrance.
 Ramped access.
 Powered door

-Wheelchair accessible toilets 1
+Wheelchair accessible toilets 1 - ground floor

 Google Maps